-t and Nature of Bene rship (Number of Sha
+Amount and Nature of Beneficial Ownership (Number of Shares)

 Name Direct(1) Indirect(2) Right to Acquire(3) Total Percent of Class

-Mark P. Vergnano(4) ·
+Mark P. Vergnano(4)

 Mark E. Newman(5)

 Directors and Officers as a Group

-Less than one percent
+^{} Less than one percent